JuliaDiffinDiffs/DiffinDiffs.jl/README.md

 ## Econometric Foundations

-The package does not enforce the use of a specific estimation procedure and allows flexibility from the users.
+The package does not enforce the use of a specific estimation procedure and allows some flexibility from the users.
-However, it is mainly designed to ease the adoption of recent advances in econometric research that overcome pitfalls in earlier empirical work.
+However, it is mainly designed to ease the adoption of recent advances in the difference-in-differences literature that overcome certain pitfalls that may arise in scenarios where the treated units get treated in different periods (i.e., the staggered adoption design).

 The development of this package is directly based on the following studies:
 * [Sun and Abraham (2020)](https://doi.org/10.1016/j.jeconom.2020.09.006)